 This is the second post in our series on real-time data visualization.

-Last week, we looked at how we got from relational databases to big data and real-time analytics.
-This week, we’re taking a deep-dive into how a real-time business intelligence system works.
-If you’ve used a real-time dashboard before, or are planning on building one in future, this post can serve as a primer to help you understand what happens behind the scenes, and how the real-time data reaches your dashboard.
+Last week, we discussed how we progressed from relational databases to big data and real-time analytics.
+This week, we’ll take a deep dive into how a real-time business intelligence system works.
+If you’ve used a real-time dashboard before or plan to build one in the future, this post can serve as a primer to help you understand what happens behind the scenes and how real-time data reaches your dashboard.

-Despite the extremely short time duration from end to end, there are four broad steps to how data is visualized in real-time.
+In this post, we’ll show you the four broad steps to how data is visualized in real-time using data charts, why it is important, and how it is processed.
 Here’s an illustration of each of these steps, which we’ll discuss further below:

 1. Streaming data is captured